Formation of Close Binaries through Massive Black Hole Perturbations and Chaotic Tides: Introduction

 Tidal breakup of close binaries will deliver the bound stars extremely close to the MBH.
 Although the fate of these bound stars from Hills breakup are uncertain \citep{Sari2019,Lu2021,Linial2023}, they may be responsible for quasi-periodic eruptions (QPEs) and repeating partial tidal disruption events (TDEs) \citep[e.g.,][]{Miniutti2019,Giustini2020,Arcodia2021,Payne2021, Cufari2022, lu23_QPE_from_EMRI, linial23_QPE_EMRI_TDE,yao25_tidal_heating, Makrygianni2025, pasham24_QPE1_long_term, chakraborty25_QPE_AT2022upj}.
 A significant fraction of close binaries may also undergo double tidal disruptions if the pericenter radius of the outer orbit is smaller than the tidal disruption radii of both stars \citep{mandel15_dTDEs}.

 In this paper, we study the long-term evolution of binary stars including the effects of outer orbital relaxation, tidal perturbations of the inner orbit by the MBH, and dynamical tides excited by the mutual tidal interactions between the two stars.
 We quantify the fractional outcomes of tidal breakup, collisions/mergers, and chaotic tides.
 Our main findings are: (1) the repeated MBH perturbations on the binary during the stochastic outer orbit relaxation can drive the binary's inner orbit to high eccentricities, and (2) a significant population of wide binaries, instead of undergoing Hills breakup or collisions, may experience the chaotic growth of tides and become close binaries.
-Near the completion of this paper, we notice another complementary work by \cite{dodici25_chaotic_tides_KL_and_flyby} who proposed that perturbations of the inner eccentricity due to fly-bys of field stars may also trigger chaotic tides, so there are multiple channels of making close binaries via chaotic tides.
+Near the completion of this paper, we notice another complementary work by \cite{dodici25_chaotic_tides_KL_and_flyby} who proposed that vector resonant relaxation and perturbations of the inner eccentricity due to fly-bys of field stars can cause the eZLK mechanism to become more effective in bringing the binary to the regime of chaotic tides.
+There are, therefore, multiple channels of making close binaries via chaotic tides.

 This paper is organized as follows.
 In Section~\ref{sec:Methods} we introduce our physical model of the MBH-binary system.
 Our results of individual systems and population study are presented in Section~\ref{sec:Results}.
 We discuss the limitation and implications of our model in Section~\ref{sec:Discussion}, and conclude our findings in Section~\ref{sec:Conclusions}.